01.11.16 | Erika Yeates

 To learn and grow

-A small group of us gladly gave up our day to meet at the Exodus Foundation at their Loaves and Fishes restaurant , a church converted restaurant that provides free meals to the homeless 7 days a week.
+A small group of us gladly spent our day to meet at the Exodus Foundation at their Loaves and Fishes restaurant, a church converted restaurant that provides free meals to the homeless 7 days a week.
 We all worked in varying capacities to provide lunch for about 250 people, each challenged in their lives both physically and mentally.
 Some of us worked behind the scenes in the kitchen preparing the food and others worked out front, preparing the tables and serving a delicious and nutritious home cooked meal.
 We observed how dedicated staff and other volunteers from the organisation are, as they work tirelessly to ensure impeccability in every aspect of their service for the community.

 Here are some of what our group had to say about the experience: